unhindered-ec/unhindered-ec/README.md

 It would be valuable to support other genetic programming representations such as [grammatical evolution](https://en.wikipedia.org/wiki/Grammatical_evolution) [^ge_archive], [linear GP](https://en.wikipedia.org/wiki/Linear_genetic_programming) [^linear_gp_archive], and [tree-based GP](https://archive.org/details/AFieldGuideToGeneticProgramming).

+It would also be useful if we could create Python wrappers around the appropriate parts of these libraries so that researchers familiar with Python could benefit from the performance of these libraries without having to learn Rust.

 [^ge_archive]: Archived on [Internet Archive at 2025-10-09](https://web.archive.org/web/20251009050335/https://en.wikipedia.org/wiki/Grammatical_evolution).
 [^linear_gp_archive]: Archived on [Internet Archive at 2025-08-27](https://web.archive.org/web/20250827032953/https://en.wikipedia.org/wiki/Linear_genetic_programming).

+It would be nice to have more detailed "Getting started" documentation that walked through the creation of a simple evolutionary experiment, explaining all the key steps.

 If you have other ideas or applications feel free to reach out.

 ---

 ## How to get started

+To see evolution in action:

+- Install Rust
+- Run `cargo run --release --example count_ones`

+### Pre-requisites

+To use this library you will need to have [the latest stable version of Rust installed](https://rust-lang.org/tools/install/).
+We strongly encourage the use of `rustup` to install the latest version, since versions provided by your system package manager might be out of date.

+### Running the system

+Probably the first question is whether you're evolving fixed-length structures like bitstrings as used in genetic algorithms, or you're evolving variable-length structures as used in genetic programming.

+If you're evolving fixed-length structures, then you'll probably want to use [the `ec-linear` package](packages/ec-linear/README.md), which provides both that representation and several basic operators.
+See [the `ec-linear/examples` folder](packages/ec-linear/examples) for several examples showing how to set up evolution of fixed-length structures.
+[The `ec-linear` README](packages/ec-linear/README.md#Examples) shows how to compile and run some of those examples.

+If you're evolving variable-length structures, we currently support variable length linear structures in [the `push` package](packages/push/README.md), focusing primarily on evolving Push programs.
+See [the `push/examples` folder](packages/push/examples) for several examples showing how to set up evolution of Push programs.
+[The `push` README](packages/push/README.md#Examples) shows how to compile and run some of those examples.

 ---